rmulhol/rmulhol.github.io/_posts/2014-11-01-transparent-meaningful-names.markdown

 tags: variables methods
 ---

 In chapter 2 of [Clean Code][clean_code], Uncle Bob Martin suggests that an important technique for writing quality code is using meaningful names.
 His rationale is sound.
-While it might seem like cryptic labels can make code appear more elegant and thus easier to take in, it's likely that those benefits comes at the expense of comprehensibility - as the code grows, it becomes increasingly difficult to understand how all of the various abbreviated identifiers fit together.
+While it might seem like cryptic labels make code more elegant and thus easier to take in, it's likely that those benefits come at the cost of comprehensibility - as the code grows, it becomes increasingly difficult to understand how all of the various abbreviated identifiers fit together.

-To operationalize this approach, I've been attempting to use meaningful names while constructing my tic tac toe game.
+To make my own code more clean, I've been using meaningful names as I construct my tic tac toe game.
 My `getMove()` method, for example, has three parameters: the current state of the board, the move identifier for opponent, and the move identifier for the current player.
 Instead of writing the method as `getMove(x, y, z)`, it makes sense to label those parameters like so: `getMove(board, opponentMove, myMove)`.

 Using these names for my parameters allows me to carry out all sorts of evaluations to determine which move is optimal while assuring that those evaluations are unambiguous.
 I can see whether placing `myMove` in one place on `board` will cause a win (taking it if so), try to block a loss if placing 'opponentMove` somewhere on `board` would cause that and a win is not available, check whether placing either move could cause a fork and take or block it accordingly, etc.